 Still Life + Interiors

 In the colder months I tend to retreat indoors and work on "interior landscapes".
 Diebenkorn spoke of the "essential thereness" of everyday objects as the subject of his still life paintings and drawings.
 I'm interested in the lasting value of objects that are close by us almost always, and the surfaces that they are most often found on.
-There is something about these objects that brings out the draftsman in me so I tend to draw and paint on the same surface to delineate their specific topography as well as the plains and lines that make them what they are.
+There is something about these objects that brings out the draftsman in me so I tend to draw and paint on the same surface to delineate their specific topography as well as the planes and lines that make them what they are.

 Desktop in Afternoon Light - SOLD